Librarian Pro Manual

 Functionality

-- Update icons from Amazon in bulk in main window
+- Update icons from web finder in bulk in main window

 - Bulk-edit additional values